-The Cruise Leader (and Matsuoka) in consultation with the IWC (Kate Wilson and Iain Staniland) and, if necessary, USA will prepare a press release before and after the cruise.
-The IWC, ICR, USA if required, and Japan Fisheries Agency press releases should be released simultaneously.
-The IWC website will also include a press release pointing to the relevant IWC-POWER cruise web page; a summary of achievements will be provided by the scientific team at the end of the cruise.
-Any additional press releases during the cruise precipitated by unusual observations (e.g. the finding of right whales) will be circulated for comment and approval to the Steering Group and the Cruise Leader prior to release.
+The Cruise Leader (and Matsuoka), in consultation with the IWC (Kate Wilson and Iain Staniland), and, if necessary, the US, will prepare a press release before and after the cruise.
+The IWC, ICR, and, if required, the US and Japan Fisheries Agency press releases should be released at the same time.
+The IWC website will also include a press release pointing to the relevant IWC-POWER cruise web page.
+A summary of achievements will be provided by the scientific team at the end of the cruise.
+Any additional press releases during the cruise precipitated by unusual observations (e.g., the finding of right whales) will be circulated for comment and approval to the Steering Group and Cruise Leader prior to release.